wencel/zemogaTest/README.md

 }
 ```

-All data in the screen is handled through state, including remaining days (from the start and end dates of the polls).
+All the data in the screen is handled through the state, including the remaining days (from the start and end dates of the polls).

 Routing was handled with `react-router-dom`

-An atomic design aproach was taken for the architecture of the project
+An atomic design approach was taken for the architecture of the project

 Styling was made with `styled-components`

-The poll reducer has an initial state hardcoded in the file for when the application is loaded for the first time, however if the data is changed by user interactions, the new data is persisted in the browser with `redux-persist` in the localStorage object.
+The initial state of the aplication is hardcoded for the first time it is loaded, however if the data is changed by user interactions, the new data is persisted in the browser with `redux-persist` in the localStorage object.